r09491/solar_checker/README.md

-The Solar Checker Python library provides APIs for the APsystems EZ1 microinverter, Tasmota smartmeter, a poor Tuya library for smartplugs, a poor Anker library for the Solix solarbank.
+The Solar Checker Python library provides APIs for the APsystems EZ1 microinverter, Tasmota smartmeter, a poor Tuya library for smartplugs, and a poor Anker library for the Solix solarbank.
 Based on these four APIs there are scripts to record their latest power data which in turn can be used for plots to visualise them.

-After some time a HTTP server was created for displaying the recorded data.
+After some time a HTTP server was created to visualize the recorded data.
 It facilitates the process to monitor my solar power station and to assess if it will pay off at a point of time.